-Step 2: Next, please choose Clone Disk feature which is located in Tools page.
+Next, please choose the Clone Disk feature which is located in Tools page.

 a) In most cases, to choose a system disk as the source disk is a good option.

-b) From “clone VS image” part, you know disk cloning takes sector-by-sector mode.
+b) From “clone VS image” part, you know disk cloning copies all data.
 Hence, please make sure there is enough disk space on your target disk so as to hold all source data.

 MiniTool Partition Wizard

-MiniTool Partition Wizard, another professional PC cloning software, can provide a help for you in cloning a hard drive.
-It is an easy-to-use and full-featured tool and is compatible with Windows 10/8/8.1/7.
-There are two features you can use to make a disk cloning effectively: Migrate OS to SSD/HD and Copy Disk.
-The former is suitable to only transfer OS or copy system disk to another hard drive.
-The latter can help to copy system disk as well as a data disk.
-Here, we choose the latter as an example.
+MiniTool Partition Wizard, another professional disk cloning software, can provide help for you in cloning a hard drive.
+It is an easy-to-use and full-featured tool and is compatible with Windows 10/8/7.
 Firstly, please download and install MiniTool Partition Wizard Free Edition.

-Step 2: Next, determine which disk you want to choose as the target disk to save the source data.
-Similarly, cloning process will overwrite the target disk.
+- Determine which disk you want to choose as the target disk to save the source data.
+Similarly, the cloning process will overwrite the target disk.
 Ensure no important files are on this disk.

-Step 5: Execute all operations by hitting Apply button.
+Execute all operations by hitting the Apply button.